 What are they?
 Instant savers are savings accounts operated by most banks and building societies.
 All will pay regular interest on your savings and will allow you to pay money in at regular intervals, or whenever you can.

 What are the benefits?
-The main benefits are in the payment of interest on your savings and in the fact that you can access your money whenever you want, for the most part without penalty (aside from the loss of interest).
+The main benefits are in the payment of interest on your savings and in the fact that you can access your money whenever you want, for the most part without penalty.

 What are the downsides?
 Any downsides are pretty marginal and are in comparison to other savings account options.
 That is, having instant access to your money comes at the expense of a higher interest rate.

 What are they?
 Notice accounts are very similar to instant savers, except that you must give notice (anything from two to six weeks usually) before you can access your money.

 What are the benefits?
 You will usually earn better rates of interest on a notice savings account.
 Again, you will usually be able to pay money into the account on a regular basis, or whenever you are able.

 What are the downsides?
-First of all, since you must give notice before accessing your money, you must remember to do so in plenty of time - to ensure you have access to your money in time to pay for Christmas.
-Secondly, you will pay tax on your savings.
+The main drawback is that since you must give notice before accessing your money, you must remember to do so in plenty of time - to ensure you have access to your money in time to pay for Christmas.

 What are they?
 As the name suggests, regular savings accounts are those that require you to make regular (usually monthly) deposits over the course of a year.

 What are the benefits?
-These kinds of savings account often offer very good rates of interest for the first year.
+This type of savings account often offers a competitive interest rate for the first year.
 Normally, that would mean moving your savings to a different account every 12 months - however, this becomes unnecessary if you are saving for Christmas, since you will clearly take most of the money out and spend it each year.
-Just remember to look for the best deal each year, rather than sticking with the same account.